cmugpi/cmugpi.github.io/syllabus/index.md

 A TA will go over the content of the reading, give some sort of demo, and answer questions.

-After the talk you will solve a series of puzzles on that weeks' topic.
+After the talk you will solve a series of puzzles on that week's topic.
 Each set of puzzles is called a PuzzlePack.
 PuzzlePacks are composed of terminal/Unix puzzles involving typing in the right command, writing a simple script, or reading some code to figure out what it's doing.
 Almost all PuzzlePacks must be